 I received questions all the time about how young couples, and the not so young, can't prepare for married life once they become engaged.
-This is a very important question because it shows that these folks are thinking ahead.
+This is a crucial question because it shows that these folks are thinking ahead.
 Planning with some intentionality towards achieving your goals is crucial.
 Nobody wanders into success.
 You don't hear The Super Bowl-winning quarterback mutter to a Reporter after the big game that he walked off the bus and showed up to the stadium and suddenly won the Super Bowl.
 No, achieving any goal of size requires proper planning and intentionality.

 Embrace the changes that come along with married life

 Whether you believe it to be true or not, the decision to get married will bring about changes in your life.
 While most of us do not adhere as strictly to the traditions of our forefathers as far as living separately from partners before marriage, etc. actually getting married and living together as husband and wife can bring about emotional as well as financial challenges that many people do not anticipate when they are engaged.
-Something about the permanency of marriage and the idea that your fates as individuals are now tied together seems to bring about stressors that maybe did not exist while you were dating or even engaged.
+Something about the permanency of marriage and the idea that your fates as individuals are now tied together seems to bring about stressors that may not exist while you were dating or even engaged.

-If you have doubts about your ability or willingness to engage in this kind of activity then I might suggest that you seek other means to improve the trajectory of your relationship and the chances of success in your marriage.
-I realize that it may sound silly or outright wrong to call a family law attorney to strengthen your relationship with your spouse or fiance but I think that is a good next step for you and your partner if you find yourself in these types of circumstances.
+If you have doubts about your ability or willingness to engage in this kind of activity, then I might suggest that you seek other means to improve the trajectory of your relationship and the chances of success in your marriage.
+I realize that it may sound silly or outright wrong to call a family law attorney to strengthen your relationship with your spouse or fiance, but I think that is a good next step for you and your partner if you find yourself in these types of circumstances.

 Marriage changes how you and your property relate to one another

 Getting married changes that.
 The law in Texas provides for protections for married persons who contribute financially to the benefit of their partner.
-Many people do not know that the state of Texas requires spouses to provide for one another from a financial and practical standpoint.
-By combining your incomes, making good decisions regarding finances, and tackling financial goals together you are fulfilling the obligations that you owe to one another not only from a spiritual or emotional perspective or from a legal perspective as well.
+Many people do not know that Texas requires spouses to provide for one another from a financial and practical standpoint.
+By combining your incomes, making good decisions regarding finances, and tackling financial goals together, you are fulfilling the obligations that you owe to one another not only from a spiritual or emotional perspective or from a legal perspective as well.

 What are pre-marital property agreements?

 Marital property agreements R negotiated upon a contract between two people who are planning on getting married.
 A pre-marital property agreement covers only matters regarding property and debts.
-It can cover topics like spousal maintenance in the event of a divorce but it cannot cover topics like child support or any issues regarding child custody.
+It can cover topics like spousal maintenance in the event of a divorce, but it cannot cover topics like child support or any issues regarding child custody.
 A pre-marital property agreement would not have any importance or go into effect unless and until you and your fiance get married.
 Until then come up it is not worth the paper that the agreement is printed on.

 When do you become responsible for your spouse's debts?

-If the debt in question is a credit card or mortgage loan then your separate property or a joint bank account held with your spouse will become liable for that debt.
-For example, if you own a separate property investment account or a shared checking account with your spouse once you are married then either of these accounts become eligible for accreditor to tap into for the failure to pay according to the terms of your promissory note.
-However, if your spouse owns a bank account that contains community income but does not also bear your name that account is not liable to pay for a separate property debt of yours.
+If the debt in question is a credit card or mortgage loan, then your separate property or a joint bank account held with your spouse will become liable for that debt.
+For example, if you own a separate property investment account or a shared checking account with your spouse once you are married, then either of these accounts become eligible for accreditor to tap into for the failure to pay according to the terms of your promissory note.
+However, if your spouse owns a bank account that contains community income but does not also bear your name, that account is not liable to pay for a separate property debt of yours.

 Closing thoughts on premarital property agreements

-Although it may strike you as being untrue, I think discovering potential shortcomings in your relationship before getting married can be a healthy thing for you and your partner.
+Although it may strike you as untrue, I think discovering potential shortcomings in your relationship before getting married can be healthy for you and your partner.
 Many of us would prefer to sweep under the rug anything unpleasant to discuss.
 And what I have learned through my years as an attorney is that we all only have so much rug space to have undesirable things swept under.

-if you have any questions about the material contained in today's blog post that I recommend you contact the Law Office of Bryan Fagan.
+If you have any questions about the material contained in today's blog post that I recommend you contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
 These consultations can go a long way towards helping you and your family sort through problems, plan for the future and understand how your circumstances may be impacted by child custody, divorce, or other scenarios under family law.